ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/laion.md

 ## Check data in table without indexes

-Let's check the work of following query on the part of dataset (8 million records):
+Let's check the work of the following query on the part of the dataset (8 million records):

 ```sql
 select url, caption from test_laion where similarity > 0.2 order by L2Distance(image_embedding, {target:Array(Float32)}) limit 30